 The Barlow, Sebastopol

-The 12.5-acre wonderland spans as a 220,000-square-feet, $23.8 million culinary and arts center, with the notable difference that most products sold here come directly from the people who make them, and from where the products are made.
-That means an array of more than two dozen food producers, winemakers, brewers, distillers and artists create their crafts on-site, in space viewable to the public.
+This 12.5-acre wonderland houses a 220,000-square-foot, $23.8 million culinary and arts center.
+Most of the products sold here come directly from the people who make them, and many are made on site.
+That means you can watch an array of more than two dozen food producers, winemakers, brewers, distillers, and artists create their crafts.

-Stock up on charcuterie from Zazu Kitchen & Farm, organic coffees and teas from Taylor Maid Farms Coffee, rare books from Ben Kinmont Bookseller, and fine art originals, kiln glass, jewelry, mixed media and sculpture from CounterCulture Art Haus Gallery.
-Then, when all the shopping has you feeling weary, stop for a beer and small bite at Woodfour Brewing Company, or a glass of Pinot Noir at La Follette Wines.
+Stock up on charcuterie from Zazu Kitchen + Farm, organic coffees and teas from Taylor Maid Farms Coffee, retro-inspired designs and classic silhouettes at the Mad Mod Shop, and all the elements for Wine Country cooking and entertaining at Barlow Supply Co.
+Then, when all the shopping has you feeling weary, stop for a beer and small bite at Woodfour Brewing Company, or a glass of Pinot Noir or Chardonnay in the MacPhail Tasting Lounge.

 The Barlow, Highway 12 and Morris Street, Sebastopol, 707-824-5600